 Everyone goes through challenging situations at times and it is important to know that help is available.
-Therapy provides long-lasting benefits, giving you the tools and support you need to avoid triggers, heal damaging patterns, and overcome whatever challenges you face.
+Therapy provides long-lasting benefits, giving you the tools and support you need for coping, healing damaging patterns, and for overcoming the challenges you face.

 ~~Private/self pay is also accepted.
 Some find that there are major advantages to private/self pay.